foongsq/Swapie-with-Git/docs/index.md

-#User Guide
+##User Guide
 Java Version: 11
 Gradle version: 7.0

-Programming Language used: Java
+Programming Language used: Java <br>

-Testing libraries used: JUnit was used for testing in this project.
+Testing libraries used: JUnit was used for testing in this project. <br>

 To run the code:
 1. Git clone the project.